Thanks for stopping by to check out my Rev.com review.

 It’s difficult to know who you can trust... especially online.
 So you might be wondering then, is Rev.com a scam.
 I can tell you they’re not, but instead of taking my word for it, I’ll share with you what I discovered because I had the same question.

-Please note, I am not an affiliate for Rev.com.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are opinions.
+Please note, I am not a member or an affiliate for Rev.com.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What is Rev.com?